Efficient Precision-Scalable Hardware for Microscaling (MX) Processing in Robotics Learning: Experimental Results

 This section presents a detailed analysis of the area and energy breakdown for the \mv{PE Array,} as illustrated in Fig.~\ref{energy_breakdown}.
 This analysis provides insights into the most resource-intensive components within a realistic \mv{array} implementation.
 The \mv{Array} uses MAC units with bypassing in the L2 adder.
 The average power for the energy breakdown was computed over 100 block multiplications with random input data.
 The energy was divided by a total number of 51,200 multiplication OPs for the energy breakdown as shown in Fig. \ref{energy_breakdown}.

 The energy breakdown indicates that FP accumulation addition is the most energy-intensive component of the architecture.
-The observed asymmetry in the energy distribution of the accumulation register between INT8 and FP8/FP6 modes can be attributed to the increased frequency of register data switching.
-In INT8 mode, 8 partial results are accumulated over 8 clock cycles while maintaining the same shared exponent.
-This indicates on average more switching of the register as input data is less likely to be aligned out due to exponent difference in the FP accumulation adder.
 Furthermore, the results show that the overhead associated with the shared exponent is negligible.

 In contrast, the area breakdown reveals that the L1 and L2 adders account for the largest portion of the total area.
 This asymmetry between area and energy consumption arises from the fact that the L1 and L2 adders contain mode-specific components, leading to increased area utilization.